What is the course about?

 When I've finished, what course can I do next?

-If you've enjoyed this course check out the wide range of other sculpture courses run by City Lit - everything from clay sculpting to stone carving, workshops following in the footsteps of Giacometti or Duchamp, or developing site specific sculpture for the Tate Modern to prop making .
+After this course check out the wide range of other sculpture courses run by City Lit - everything from clay sculpting to stone carving, workshops following in the footsteps of Giacometti or Rodin, and prop making for film and theatre.
 Browse the City Lit website or prospectus to get inspired.